seldonian-framework/Tutorials/_tutorials/custom_base_node.md

 {% endhighlight python %}
  </li>
 </ol>
-At this point, you can now use the "PREC" in your constraint string that you provide to the Engine.
-It will have all of the same abilities as other measure functions, such as filtering by sensitive attributes.
-Let's say your constraint is that you want the precision of the model to differ by no more than 10% between males and females in the dataset.
-This constraint could be expressed to the Engine as:
+At this point, you can now use the "PREC" in your constraint strings that you provide to the Engine.
+The example constraint we considered at the beginning of this section:
 {% highlight python %}
 abs((PREC | [M]) - (PREC | [F])) - 0.1,
 {% endhighlight python %}
-where "M" and "F" refer to the male and female columns of your dataset.
+will now be correctly interpreted as: "ensure that the precision of the model should differ by no more than 10% between males (M) and females (F) in the dataset."
+The probability that this constraint will be upheld is controlled by what you set $\delta$ to, as in all other constraints.

 </p>
 <h3 class="my-4" id="custom_base_variable"> Creating a custom base variable </h3>